MH “UPPSALA” SADDLES AGENT

 Knee rolls options are smooth leather or suede, seat can be smooth leather or suede.

-Fittings can be brass or nickel-plated, leather keeper or plain.
+Fittings can be brass or nickel-plated, with a stirrup leather keeper or without.

 MH Saddles are all custom-made saddles individually made, to order, of all English leather and manufactured in Europe.
-Manufacture time is about 8 weeks with shipping time 2-3 weeks additional.
+Manufacture time is about eight weeks with shipping time about two weeks additional.

 FITTING AND TRIALS